WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta6/index.md

 The Visual Studio for Windows extension has been reworked and refactored.
 This was necessary to support Visual Studio 2022 on Windows but also gave us the opportunity to carefully review the code for stability and usability.
 Deploying and debugging on Windows 10 & 11 should be a lot more stable and consistent.
 And there's more goodness coming in future releases :)

-**Note** - Visual Studio 2022 for Mac isn't supported - at the time of this release, the VS4Mac 2022 preview doesn't yet support external extensions.
+**Note** - Visual Studio 2022 for Mac isn't supported - at the time of this release, the VS4Mac 2022 preview doesn't (yet) support extensions.

-**Known Issues** - This update for VS2019 and VS2022 extension, on Windows, are generally more stable than the previous one, but we are aware of certain situations, and on come machines, where the new version will stop deploying.
-If that happens you can try the following:
-1. Close your sln.
-Disable the extension, then re-enable it.
-Reload your sln and try deploying again.
-2. In the worst case, you may have to uninstall and re-install the extension.
+**Known Issues** - In rare occasions you may experience deployment failures.
+If the failures are consistent, you may need to disable/enable or re-install the Meadow extension.

-We are trying to track down why this happens, but if you happen to notice a consistently reproducible set of steps, we'd love to hear about it, as that will help us get a fix out for it more quickly.
-Thanks.
+We're working on the issue.
+If you experience the problem and can provide a consistently reproducible set of steps, [please file an issue](https://github.com/WildernessLabs/VS_Win_Meadow_Extension/issues).
+Thank you!

+## Meadow.CLI

+The CLI receives more stability improvements and two new commands:

+* **meadow use port** can be used to set a preferred serial port
+* **meadow file delete all** will remove all files from your Meadow device

 ## Meadow.Core

 **Note: Breaking Change** - SPI Bus speed is now defined as a `Meadow.Units.Frequency` instead of an integer.
 To update, in most cases you'll replace your old int value with `new Meadow.Units.Frequency(value)`.

 This also enabled Meadow.Foundation drivers to expose a `DefaultSpiBusSpeed` property (details below).